Layr-Labs/eigenlayer-middleware/docs/README.md

 These methods ensure that the Operator registering with the AVS is also registered as an Operator in EigenLayer core.
 In this repo, these methods are called by the `ServiceManagerBase`.

-Eventually, Operator slashing and payment for services will be part of the middleware/core relationship, but these features aren't implemented yet and their design is a work in progress.
+Eventually, Operator slashing and rewards for services will be part of the middleware/core relationship, but these features aren't implemented yet and their design is a work in progress.

 ### System Components